ekowtaylor/bandwidth-monitor/README.md

 |     d     |     Days    |    5d   |
 |     w     |    Weeks    |    3w   |

+## How to Install & Run
+Firstly, please run `pip3 install -r requirements.txt` to make sure you have all the required modules installed.
+After that, you can run `python3 main.py` to run the entry point in the main file.

  ## Project Structure
  ###
  Bandwidth Monitor stores and caches results from well-known internet speed test sources like [speedtest.net](https://www.speedtest.net/ "speedtest.net") and [fast.com](http://fast.com "fast.com") automatically, and also offers a slick UI to manage and monitor your collected data.

 | Name | Purpose |
 |--|--|